This American Life: History

 In the early 1990s, Glass co-hosted, with Gary Covino, a Friday-night show in Chicago called The Wild Room.
 However, he was looking for new opportunities in radio, and had been sending grant proposals to the Corporation for Public Broadcasting for two years when, in 1995, the MacArthur Foundation approached Torey Malatia, general manager of Chicago Public Radio.
 They offered him US$150,000 to make a show featuring local Chicago writers and performance artists.
 Malatia approached Glass with the idea, who countered that he wanted to do a weekly program, but with a different premise, a budget of US$300,000, and sights on taking it national.
 In a 1998 article in the Chicago Reader, Michael Miner quoted Covino as saying, "The show [Glass] proposed was The Wild Room.
 He just didn't call it The Wild Room."
-Glass, however, didn't include his co-host in his plans and assured him that the deal was unlikely to happen.
+Glass, however, did not include his co-host in his plans and assured him that the deal was unlikely to happen.
 When the show went on without him, Covino says he felt "betrayed".
 While Glass admits he wasn't transparent about his plans, in that same article, he explained, "Every week on The Wild Room we came to the show with two independent sensibilities.
 I love Gary.
 I loved Gary.
 But I didn't want to keep doing that show...and the notion that everything I brought to The Wild Room I got from him I find completely infuriating...I didn't want to do free-form radio anymore.
 I have no interest in improvisation.
 It might have been possible to design a show with him that he would have felt comfortable with and I would have felt comfortable with.
 But at that point—I was in my late 30s—I just wanted to do the thing I wanted to do."